TITLE: Apprenticeship and Training Specialist

 NATURE AND SCOPE OF WORK

-The Apprenticeship and Training Specialist is responsible for developing and implementing program strategies for student outreach, recruitment, retention and advising for the Trades & Industry Programs.
-Incumbent functions as liaison between industry and apprenticeship groups, PCC Trades & Industry Program and various local and state organizations.
-The Apprenticeship and Training Specialist travels throughout the local area in support of the Trades & Industry Program.
+The Apprenticeship and Training Specialist is responsible for developing and implementing program strategies for student outreach, recruitment, retention and advising for the Apprenticeship and Trades Programs.
+Incumbent functions as liaison between industry and apprenticeship groups, PCC Apprenticeship and Trades Program and various local and state organizations.
+The Apprenticeship and Training Specialist travels throughout the local area in support of the Apprenticeship and Trades Program.

-Develop and implement strategies for outreach, recruitment and retention of students in the Trades & Industry Program.
+- Develop and implement strategies for outreach, recruitment and retention of students in the Apprenticeship and Trades Program.
 Design and develop brochures, fliers and general informational materials to promote the program.
 Participate in trade fairs and make presentations to targeted audiences.

 - Performs other related duties as assigned.